tymyrddin/blue/source/docs/active/design/tactics.md

 A honeyclient pretends to be a tragically outdated browser, eagerly lapping up exploits like a drunk accepting free drinks.
 Thug remains a delightful weekend project—just don’t blame us when your ISP emails about "suspicious activity."

-"Nothing says ‘hobby’ like intentionally infecting a VM for science."
+*Nothing says ‘hobby’ like intentionally infecting a VM for science.*

 ## Attribution: Because knowing who to ignore is half the battle